Ravnur-Inc/ams-api-replacement-demo-app/rms-live-demo-app/readme.md

 ## Configure and run the Live streaming RMS API Demo Application for the Azure Media SDK
+The RMS Live Demo App is designed to help developers test live streaming workflows with the RMS API.

+It will enable you to:

+✅ Create a live event.

+✅ Offer streaming type options:

+    SRT (Secure Reliable Transport).

+    RTMP (Real-Time Messaging Protocol).

+✅Each type of stream can be run as:

+    Passthrough stream.

+    ABR (Adaptive Bitrate) stream.

+Requirement for using the Demo: An active RMS account.

 1. Open a command prompt in your working directory
 2. Clone the repo: ```git clone https://github.com/Ravnur-Inc/ams-api-replacement-demo-app.git```